Cost of fighting New Mexico wildfires reaches $65M so far

 A federal disaster already has been declared due to the blaze, which is partly the result of a preventative fire set in early April that escaped containment.
 The flames merged with a separate fire a couple of weeks later, and as of Tuesday the jagged perimeter stretched more than 356 miles (573 kilometers).

-The governor said anyone who didn't believe the federal government shouldn't accept significant liability would be in for a fight.
+The governor said anyone who didn't believe the federal government should accept significant liability would be in for a fight.

 “It’s negligent to consider a prescribed burn in the windy season in a state that is under an extreme drought warning,” she said.